- 28 May 2018

 Quick guide to becoming an RGN

-The term RGN stands for Registered General Nurse and can broadly mean any nurse that has completed their degree or diploma and is then accredited by the Royal College of Nursing.
+The term RN stands for Registered Nurse and can broadly mean any nurse who has completed their training, be it a diploma or degree, in one of four specialisms – Adult, Child, Mental Health or Learning Disability.

 To help you understand the kinds of jobs you might find available, we've produced a guide to just what RGN jobs are.

-To become an RGN, you need to have completed a nursing degree or, pre-1990s, a diploma.
+To become a Registered Nurse, you need to have completed a nursing degree or a diploma of Higher Education.